Installing a Tor Relay from Source on a Raspberry Pi

 The Debian Tor packages seem to like to assume

-, which is where the new Tor executable will look for it:ln -s /etc/tor/torrc /usr/local/etc/tor/torrc
+torrcwill be placed in/etc/tor/torrc.
+If that's where yourtorrcresides, make a symlink to it from/usr/local/etc/tor, which is where the new Tor executable will look for it:ln -s /etc/tor/torrc /usr/local/etc/tor/torrc -

 Stop the running tor service: